paullyvenne/paullygpt/README.md

 * Effortlessly paste multiline text into Windows Terminal, streamlining your workflow.
 * Get started right away by simply entering your OpenAI API Key - no delays or complications.
 * Access an example Windows shortcut Link to launch the application with ease.
+* A great tool to test prompt engineering scenarios.

 ![PaullyGPT client in Powershell](images/paullygpt1.png)
 ## Updates